LarsNorlander/dev-diary/python.md

 ### 7:54 PM

 Finished studying up "Reading and writing files" from the book.
 The features here that really surprised me was the ability to pickle objects and the shelf module.
 I feel like these would be some rather ridiculously useful things for a bunch of simple things.
 Pickling though has it's drawbacks and shelves don't exactly work well with concurrency.
 But aside from that, their pretty awesome!

+## July 19, 2018

+### 7:53 AM

+Read the entire chapter on "Exceptions" and now I've got a good idea of how it works in Python.
+I've encountered exceptions before in other languages like Java but it seems the way it's done in Python is a little different.
+Context managers are also a nice feature to make stuff concise.